Search using autocomplete

-When you start a search, you can find information faster by looking at search predictions.
+When you start a search on Google, you can find the information you’re looking for faster using search predictions.
 Search predictions are possible search terms you can use that are related to the terms you’re typing and what other people are searching for.

 How autocomplete works

 Predictions are made based on factors, like the popularity and freshness of search terms.
 When you choose a prediction, you do a search using the term you selected.

 - Relevant searches you’ve done in the past (if you’re signed in to your Google Account and have Web & App Activity turned on).

 - What other people are searching for, including Trending stories .
 Trending stories are popular topics in your area that change throughout the day.
 Trending stories aren’t related to your search history.
 To see Trending stories, go to Google Trends.

 Note: Search predictions aren’t the answer to your search.
 They’re also not statements by other people or Google about your search terms.How search predictions are made